speedment/speedment-doc/pages/predicate.md

 Here is a list with examples for the *String Predicates*.
 The source code for the examples below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/predicate/StringPredicates.java)

 ### isEmpty
-The following example shows a solution where we print out the number of films that has a title that is empty (e.g. is equal to ""):
+The following example that prints the number of films that has a title that is empty (e.g. is equal to ""):
 ``` java
     long count = films.stream()
         .filter(Film.TITLE.isEmpty())